jsafrane/kubecon2019na/talk.md

 ---

-# Data on PV wiped after kubelet restart: How?
+# Data on PV wiped after kubelet restart
+## How we fixed it?

+* Verify all `os.RemoveAll` in Kubernetes.
   * Never delete orphan directories across filesystem boundary.
 * Introduce *reconstruction* - scan `/var/lib/kubelet/pods` on kubelet start and reconstruct caches.
   * Still fixing bugs there :-).

----
+--

-# Data on PV wiped after kubelet restart: Lessons learned
+## Lessons learned

-* Verify all `os.RemoveAll` in Kubernetes.
-* Introduce `[Distuptive]` tests for kubelet restart.
+* Introduced `[Distuptive]` tests for kubelet restart.

 ---